-Erik Herzog is a chronobiologist and neuroscientist who studies the molecules, cells and circuits that underlie daily rhythms in physiology and behavior.
+Erik Herzog studies the molecules, cells and circuits that underlie daily rhythms in physiology and behavior.
 He has discovered a wide array of the mechanisms underlying how circadian clocks regulate physiology, behavior and health.

-Herzog serves as the president of the Society for Research on Biological Rhythms and the director of the St. Louis Neuroscience Pipeline, a National Institutes of Health-funded initiative to increase diversity in the neurosciences.
+Herzog has served as the president of the Society for Research on Biological Rhythms and the director of the St. Louis Neuroscience Pipeline, a National Institutes of Health-funded initiative to increase diversity in the neurosciences.

 Erik Herzog, professor of biology in Arts & Sciences, studies the molecules, cells and circuits of mammalian circadian timing.
 He also supports and encourages younger neuroscience researchers, from elementary school all the way through doctoral programs.